 Hertell becomes their shepherd and protector leading the duck-and-cover civilization into the astounding, mystifying, and often dismaying world that has wobbled on without them.

-Like one of those lost tribes stumbling from the jungle into civilization, only this time it’s not the primitives who are overwhelmed by civilization, but very much the other way around, and in the process, Hertell finds a love he never quite lost, a past he never quite remembered, and a future he never quite imagined.
+Like one of those lost tribes stumbling from the jungle into civilization, only this time it’s not the lost tribe overwhelmed by civilization, but very much the other way around.

 Silver Winner Foreword INDIES 2017 Book Of The Year Award - Science Fiction